Milford Lab's GoPro Aquaculture Project

 To determine:

-- If oyster aquaculture cages provide habitat similar to that of naturally occurring rock reef environments,
+- Do oyster aquaculture cages provide habitat similar to that of naturally occurring rock reef environments?

-- If different styles of oyster aquaculture cages provide different habitat services to the local fish community.
+- Does oyster aquaculture cage style affect the habitat services provided to the local fish community?

 Project Description

-Shellfish aquaculture can increase food production, create economic opportunities in coastal areas and enhance natural harvests.
+Shellfish aquaculture produces food, creates economic opportunities in coastal areas, and enhances natural harvests.
 To foster successful, responsible, and sustainable aquaculture for the future, we need to understand how aquaculture gear may interact with marine ecosystems.
-Off-bottom multi-tiered oyster cages are growing in popularity as a method for culturing large numbers of oysters on a small footprint.
+Off-bottom tiered oyster cages are growing in popularity as a method for culturing large numbers of oysters on a small footprint.
 These cages create complex structures that may attract fish and other animals seeking food sources, shelter, and refuge from water currents or protection from predators.
 Because of the cages' structure, they may function like naturally occurring rock reefs, providing beneficial habitat to ecologically and economically important fish and invertebrates.

 Informing Decision Makers